canewton/usdc-for-ai-inference/README.md

    ```
    > Note: You can find your project ID in your Supabase project settings under Project Settings > General

-11. **Run the generate-wallet.mjs script to craete the agent wallet and updated the environment variables**:
+11. **Run the generate-wallet.mjs script to create the agent wallet and updated the environment variables**:

    ```bash
    pnpm run generate-treasury-wallet